CORRECTED-RPT-INSIGHT-Lawyers gain from 'say-on-pay' suits targeting US firms

 Despite the recent defense wins, few lawyers believe they've seen the last of this kind of lawsuit.

 Faruqi last week issued a news release saying it was investigating the directors of Greenbrier Companies Inc over their conduct in seeking shareholders' approval of an amendment to its stock incentive plan.
-Jack Isselmann, a spokesman for Greenbrier, said the company believed the investigation "is without merit."
+A spokesman for Greenbrier did not respond to an email seeking comment.

 Sarah Good, who co-authored Pillsbury's report, said there was little companies could do to avoid being hit with these lawsuits.